Generalization through Diversity: Improving Unsupervised Environment Design: Introduction

 \section{Introduction}

-Deep Reinforcement Learning (DRL) has had many successes in challenging tasks (e.g. Atari \cite{mnih2015human}, AlphaGO \cite{silver2016mastering}, solving Rubik cube \cite{akkaya2019solving}, chip design \cite{mirhoseini2021graph}) in the last decade.
+Deep Reinforcement Learning (DRL) has had many successes in challenging tasks (e.g., Atari \cite{mnih2015human}, AlphaGO \cite{silver2016mastering}, solving Rubik's cube \cite{akkaya2019solving}, chip design \cite{mirhoseini2021graph}) in the last decade.
 However, DRL agents have been proven to be brittle and often fail to transfer well to environments only slightly different from those encountered during training \cite{zhang2018dissection,cobbe2019quantifying}, e.g., changing size of the maze, background in a game, positions of obstacles.
 To achieve robust and generalizing policies, agents must be exposed to different types of environments that assist in learning different challenges~\cite{cobbe2020leveraging}.
 To that end, existing research has proposed Unsupervised Environment Design (UED) that can create a curriculum (or distribution) of training scenarios that are adaptive with respect to agent policy \cite{mehta2020active,portelas2020teacher,wang2019measuring,dennis2020emergent,jiang2021prioritized,jiang2021replay}.
-Following the terminology in existing works, we will refer to a particular environment configuration as a \textit{level}, e.g., an arrangement of blocks in the maze, shape/height of the obstacles in front of the agent, the geometric configuration of racing tracks, etc. \\
+Following the terminology in existing works, we will refer to a particular environment configuration as a \textit{level}, e.g., an arrangement of blocks in the maze, shape/height of the obstacles in front of the agent, the geometric configuration of racing tracks, etc. In the rest of this paper, we will use levels and environments interchangeably.